On the descending central sequence of absolute Galois groups: The main results

 \begin{cor} Let $p=2$ and let $G$ be a profinite group of Galois relation type such that $G(2)\not\isom\dbZ/2$.
 Then $G^{(3)}$ is the intersection of all normal open subgroups $N$ of $G$ such that $G/N$ is isomorphic to one of the groups $1$, $\dbZ/4$, $D_4$. \end{cor}

 \begin{rems} \rm (a)\quad The converse of Corollary \ref{short list p even} also holds: if $G(2)\isom\dbZ/2$, then $G^{(3)}$ is not an intersection as above.

 (b)\quad Let $F$ be a field of characteristic $\neq2$ and let $G=G_F$.
 Then $G(2)\isom\dbZ/2$ if and only if $F$ is a Euclidean field, i.e., the set $(F^\times)^2$ of all nonzero squares in $F$ is an ordering on $F$ (\cite{Becker74}, \cite{EfratBook}*{\S19.2}).

-(c)\quad From the previous two remarks we obtain a characterization of the Euclidean fields as those fields for which the group $\dbZ/2$ cannot be omitted from the list in Corollary \ref{list p even}.
+Therefore, by (a), the Euclidean fields are those fields for which the group $\dbZ/2$ cannot be omitted from the list in Corollary \ref{list p even}. \end{rems}

-(d)\quad In the same spirit, for a profinite group $G$ of Galois relation type one has $G(p)=1$ if and only if the trivial group $1$ cannot be omitted from the lists in Corollaries \ref{list p odd} and \ref{list p even}. \end{rems}